TateBusch/TateBusch.Github.io/pages/contact.md

 ---
 ## Illustrator In My Free Time

  I have completed several UX related projects both on my own time and through my school.
-I decided that it would be best to showcase the projects that best reflect me so that you may get a good understanding of who I am without ever even meeting me.
+I decided that it would be best to showcase the projects that best reflect me so that whomever is viewing this may get a good understanding of who I am without ever even meeting me.
 Let's start with a series of projects that I completed on my own just for fun.
 I decided to apply my design and Adobe Illustrator skills to one of my hobbies; cars and car design.
 I began by tracing photos of the cars I liked to help inspire my creativity to design my own cars.

 <img src="/images/uploads/suprafirstcarinillustrator.svg" alt="This is a concept of a car I like, a 2020 Toyota Supra" title="This is a concept of a car I like, a 2020 Toyota Supra" class="center" />